Hans Wallach: Movement of lines behind apertures

 Wallach's doctoral dissertation examined perception of lines moving behind an opening in a masking surface – a phenomenon known as the aperture problem.
 If a slanted line moves behind such an aperture, the physical stimulus presented to the eyes will not distinguish whether the movement is horizontal, vertical, or at some other angle.
 Wallach found that the motion the observer perceives is determined by the shape of the aperture.
 If the aperture is circular, the line (or lines) will appear to move in a direction perpendicular to their orientation.
 But if the aperture is rectangular, the lines will seem to move in a direction parallel to the long axis of the aperture.
 An example of this phenomenon is the familiar Barberpole illusion.
 Wallach explained this finding by asserting that the perceptual system tends to preserve the individual identity of the line segments defined by the end points created by the aperture, and that this mode of movement best preserves that identity.

 Because the original paper was in German, this research was not well known to English-speaking psychologists for several decades.
-In 1976, Wallach published an English summary of his dissertation experiments, and in 1996, Wuenger et al. published a complete English translation, adding an introduction in which they state that Wallach's findings are relevant to contemporary research, and have implications not only for the study of motion perception but also form and color perception.
+In 1976, Wallach published an English summary of his dissertation experiments,.
+Twenty years later, in 1996, Sophie Wuerger, Robert Shapley, and Nava Rubin published a complete English translation, adding an introduction in which they state that Wallach's findings are relevant to contemporary research, and have implications not only for the study of motion perception but also form and color perception.
 His results provide evidence against a modular scheme of visual processing, where form, color, and motion are computed in isolation.
 Instead. he found that the perceived direction of motion was linked to the perceptual organization of the scene: when several interpretations of the form exist, and several directions of motion are possible, only certain combinations of form and motion are perceived.